Leuchtfeuer/auth0-for-typo3/README.md

 ### Extension Configuration ###
 #### Backend ####
-You should create an application (see: [editor section](#for-editors)) before you enable the backend login via Auth0.
+You should create an [application](#applicatioin-record) before you enable the backend login via Auth0.
 <table>
   <tr>
     <th>Key</th>